wip descriptions for new ideas

 In Colombia devoted developers tried a new idea filling cement-mortar in bamboo inter-nodes and inserting rebars or flat steel strips partly sticking out.
 This way a robust force transfer outlet was created.
 Bolting and welding can now easily offer swift and secure connections of bamboo, even to other construction elements.
 Bamboo columns can be embedded in concrete foundations leaving a minor gap to avoid absorption of rainwater.

-Sten Lundgren's toothplate expander
+Sten Lundgren's toothplate expander.

 At the culm ends, with embedded rebars, there is a problem if the concrete shrinks too much and the whole construct pops out like a wine bottle cork.